thehanriver/Operating-Systems/Thread Local Storage/README.md

+# Thread Local Storage
+## Idea
+Trying to work with memory managements and provide memory regions for threads

+## Description
+This is to try and implement memory regions for threads.
 To begin, I do not know hash maps (or atlest I don't remember how to implement it) therefore I used a linked list for mapping of the threads to TLS.

 tls_protect and tls_unprotect are helped functions that essentially help protect and unprotect the pages.
 It was given to us in discussion slides and it uses mprotect.